vaibhavb/vitraag/_posts/2023-09-23-hospital-hallucinations.md

 I feel like I should write a short story about all the hallucinations I had during my weekend stay at the hospital. 🏥

 So, let me close my eyes and recount this tale.
-This weekend, I found myself in the hospital—a daunting experience for a first-timer—but I'm on the road to recovery and back home, facing life and its financial challenges head-on.
+This weekend, I found myself in the hospital—a daunting experience for a first-timer—but I'm on the road to recovery and back home, facing life and its challenges head-on.

 ![Faces](https://images.unsplash.com/photo-1506755594592-349d12a7c52a?auto=format&fit=crop&q=80&w=1932&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)